 You need to create a schedule so that backup jobs are completed in the shortest amount of time possible.
-What should you do?

-- A. Schedule a normal backup every Sunday.
-Schedule incremental backups every Monday through Saturday. - B. Schedule a normal backup every Sunday.
-Schedule differential backups every Monday through Saturday. - C. Schedule a copy backup every day. - D. Schedule a normal backup every day.
+A. Schedule a normal backup every Sunday.
+Schedule incremental backups every Monday through Saturday.

+- B. Schedule a normal backup every Sunday.
+Schedule differential backups every Monday through Saturday.

+- C. Schedule a copy backup every day.

+- D. Schedule a normal backup every day.

 Explanation: A normal backup is a backup that copies all files and marks those files as having been backed up (In other words, the archive attribute is cleared.).
 A normal backup is the most complete form of backup.
 Once a week a normal backup is performed, and on Monday through Saturday incremental backups are performed.
 Incremental backups clear the archive attribute, which means that each backup includes only the files that changed since the previous backup.
 If data becomes corrupt on Friday, you need to restore the normal backup from Sunday and each of the incremental backups, from Monday through Saturday.
-Incremental backup - An incremental backup backs up only those files that have been created or changed archive attribute is cleared).
+Incremental backup - An incremental backup backs up only those files that have been created or changed since the last normal or incremental backup.
+It marks files as having been backed up (in other words, the archive attribute is cleared).

 If you use a combination of normal and incremental backups, you will need to have the last normal backup set as well as all incremental backup sets to restore your data.